-A full MRC studentship includes an individual annual RTSG allowance of GBP 5,000.00 (FTE).
+A full MRC studentship includes an individual annual RTSG allowance of up to GBP 5,000.00 (FTE).
 This is a contribution towards consumable costs and reasonable expenses which directly support student research.
 Allowable expenditure will depend on the project and context of funding.
-Examples of reasonable expenses may include travel for fieldwork and/or preparatory site visits; reimbursement costs incurred for fieldwork (where these are for the individual's research degree project and outwith any overall project costs/work which should be covered by supervisor funding); contribution towards laboratory consumables; books and other reading materials not available through the Senate House, LSHTM, or SGUL libraries; suitable training, including short courses and CPD courses offered at either institution or externally.
-RTSG should not be used to cover costs that your supervisors or primary institution should provide.
+Examples of reasonable expenses may include travel for fieldwork and/or preparatory site visits; reimbursement costs incurred for fieldwork (where these are for the individual's research degree project and outwith any overall or umbrella project costs/work which should be covered by supervisor funding); contribution towards laboratory consumables; books and other reading materials not available through the Senate House, LSHTM, or St George's libraries; suitable training, including short courses and CPD courses offered at either institution or externally.
 This list is not exact or exhaustive; if you have any queries about whether an expense is allowable please contact us in the first instance.